CtlAltDefeat2/java-1/java-I-intro-assignments.md

 int[] ints = {0,1,1,1,0,0,1,0,0,1,0,0,0};
 ```

-Write a Java function that returs a `String` with all the zeros on the left side and all the ones on the right side:
+Write a Java function that returns a `String` with all the zeros on the left side and all the ones on the right side:

 Example:
 ```java